material-components/material-components-android/docs/components/MaterialButton.md

 ### Icon button

 Every style for Material Button has an additional `.Icon` style.
-This style is meant to be used when the `icon` attribute is set for the button.
-The icon button style has smaller start and end paddings to achieve visual balance in the button when an icon is present.
+This style is meant to be used when the `icon` attribute is set for the button and the `iconGravity` is `start`.
+The `.Icon` style has a smaller start padding to achieve visual balance in the button when a start-gravity icon is present.

 The following shows a filled, elevated button with an icon: